 I put aside my writing dreams to major in Mathematics and Computer Science in college.
 After graduation, I took a position as a computer programmer, married, and moved to a Chicago suburb.
 I worked with computers for five years before becoming a training course developer.
 Writing training materials soon rekindled my interest in writing.
 After my son was born, I quit my training job and became a freelance writer.

-Nowadays, I love to teach almost as much as I love to write.
-I have taught writing classes at the College of DuPage in Glen Ellyn, Illinois since April 1998.
-I also teach children's writing camps at the Mayslake Peabody Estate in Oak Brook, IL.
-To learn more about my classes, see the Classes page.
+While working on my MFA, I began teaching writing classes and discovered that I love to teach almost as much as I love to write.
+I taught adult writing classes at the College of DuPage in Glen Ellyn, Illinois for over twenty years.
+To learn more about my classes, see the Events/Classes page.
 I'm also available to speak at libraries, schools, and conferences.
-See the Speaking page for more information.
+See the Author Visits page for more information.